 Collaborating with creatives is fun and inspiring, but it also adds a little extra pressure.
 Why?
 For starters, you know they really know their stuff and will be looking for certain details.
 Will they question our composition?
 Is everything we send them properly exposed?
 Is the color balance to their liking?
 But since Ken also happens to be a good friend, and his wife Kristin and son Aaron are super laid back and fun to be around, this shoot didn’t feel like work at all.

 Can we talk about Ken and Kristin’s adorable (and hilarious) kiddo Aaron for a second?
-Not only was he asking if he could show us his different modeling faces and basically escorted us around to numerous locations at the Greene Valley Forest Preserve, but he even asked if he could lean up against trees and lay down to get some different shots.
-And he’s only 3!
+Not only was he asking if he could show us his different modeling faces and escorted us around to numerous locations at the Greene Valley Forest Preserve, but he even asked if he could lean up against trees and lay down to get some different shots.
+And he’s only three!
 We couldn’t stop laughing at all the cute things he came up with.
-Maybe we should add him to our team as our creative director.
+Maybe we should add him to our team as our Creative Director.

 We get it.
 Booking a photographer is a huge commitment.
 Not only are you trusting someone to document you in a good light, but you’re also investing some hard earned cash into these sessions.
 We fully understand.
 And we also think you should be selective when deciding who the best fit for you is when you book a session.